16 Oct 1819 South Shetland Islands claimed for Britain.

 presence in the territory dates to the foundation of the Orcadas Base, South

-Orkney Islands, in 1903.
+Orkney Islands in 1903.
 A number of other nations maintain bases in the

 territory, many in the South Shetland Islands.
+The South Orkney Islands were

 Territorial Disputes: Mauritius claims the Chagos Archipelago including Diego